Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Additional Illustrations under the MM model

-Table \ref{tab:S12APEAppendix} presents the average prediction errors for the fits obtained by the MDPDE and its robust competitors under the MM model \eqref{mmnlr}, based on 1000 replications for contaminated data with contamination proportions $e_c = 20\%$ and $30\%$; associated EBias and EMSE of the parameter estimates are given in Tables \ref{tab:S1BMAppendix} and \ref{tab:S2BMAppendix}, respectively.
+Tables \ref{tab:S1BMAppendix} and \ref{tab:S2BMAppendix} present the EBias and EMSE results of the MDPDE and its robust competitors under the MM model, based on 1000 replications for contaminated data with contamination proportions $e_c = 20\%$ and $30\%$; associated average prediction errors are given in Table \ref{tab:S12APEAppendix}.
+Table \ref{tab:S1BM} presents the similar EBias and EMSE results, under Setup 1, for the pure data, as well as the contaminated data with contamination proportions $e_c = 10\%$ and $40\%$.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}